dask/dask/docs/source/develop.rst

                fib(x)

-These tests should compromise well between covering all branches and fail cases and running quickly (slow test suites get run less often.)
+These tests should compromise well between covering all branches and fail cases and running quickly (slow test suites get run less often).

 You can run tests locally by running ``py.test`` in the local dask directory::